BIO-DIKU/SeqScan/README.md

 ### Approximate

-An approximate pattern unit is any pattern unit except with edit modifiers except composites.
+An approximate pattern unit is any pattern unit with edit modifiers except composites.

 **Mismatches:** allow a number of non-matching residues: